First Rule: BREATHE | Second Rule: EXHALE | Third Rule: RELAX

 Everyone already has all the friends they need (unless they are new to the city) and although friendly enough, speaking when spoken to, don’t expect to be invited to Sunday dinner.

 YOUR MILEAGE MAY VARY

 One of the biggest things you’ll have to adjust to is the weather.
-You won’t be updating your snow pants every year or buying winter boots on the regular, because it just doesn’t get that much winter in Victoria.
-One obvious bonus of this is not having to spend a serious amount of time warming up the car in the morning like in other provinces.
+You won’t be updating your snow pants every year or buying winter boots regularly, because it just doesn’t get that much winter in Victoria.
+One obvious bonus of this is not having to spend a serious amount of time warming up the car in the morning like in other provinces or shoveling walks and driveways every other day.
 Invest in water proof coats and boots for the wet days of endless drizzle but dress in layers so when the sun does pop out in the afternoon you are not overheated and overdressed.

 DRIVING IN WINTER